 Life got real.
 Fast.

 Her mother suffered a massive stroke and was sent home without adequate discharge planning.
-With no formal training, Terry transformed her townhouse into a rehab center and cared for her mother while nursing a newborn.
-When her father lost his job and her husband took on extra work, Terry kept the household and everyone in it afloat.
+With no formal training, Theresa transformed her townhouse into a rehab center and cared for her mother while nursing a newborn.
+When her father lost his job and her husband took on extra work, Theresa kept the household and everyone in it afloat.

 From bedside to boardroom

-- Terry reflects on her time as a student
+- Theresa reflects on her time as a student

 Now: Leading at Scale